 The School of Health Sciences supports the mission and vision of the University by offering fully accredited undergraduate degree programs.
-We offer degrees in addiction, biomedical, healthcare sciences, health information management, medical administration and medical assisting.
+We offer degrees in Addiction Counseling, Biomedical Sciences, Healthcare Sciences, Cannabis and Medicinal Plant Science, Health Information Management, Medical Administration and Medical Assisting.
 Students interested in careers in these areas can choose from many options at both the diploma, associate and bachelor degree levels.